 Have a pleasant stay here in Singapore and do relate your experience/s here on this Nomad website so the others may also learn from you.

-Have no worries. about 7 years ago
+Have no worries. almost 8 years ago

 One word of advice.
 Recently it has been noted that some taxi touts have been harassing tourist to hire their taxis at exorbitant rates no less.
 If you are being approached, just give them a firm no and go on your way.
 If they are persistent, approach the nearest airport security staff for assistance.
 These staff wears white shirts with black paths and epaulets so you will be able to spot them easily.
 These are also the people you can approach to help you get a taxi if you really need one and do not wish to queue with the rest of the arriving passengers.
 The queue can get quite long sometimes and if you are tardy and find yourself at the end of the queue, it may take you some time to reach the head of the queue.